zwt4pb/dsprojectjterm2/README.md

 Lyrics are raw and explicit, emphasizing authenticity and physicality.
 The explicit nature suggests a darker tone, which we can hypothesize correlates with a more negative sentiment score.

 ---
-## Sentiment Analysis
-- Sentiment analysis in our data is used to evaluate the emotional tone of song lyrics, scoring them on a scale of positive, neutral, and negative.
-- Lyrics with ambiguous or mixed emotions are often scored as neutral (-0.05 to 0.05)
-- Limitation: The sentiment analysis does not account for modifying factors, such as negations or contextual cues.

-Example: "I don't love..." would still contribute a positive sentiment to the word "love".

----
 ## Discography Word Clouds
 For each artist's entire discography, we were able to see what words were most commonly repeated to identify overall themes within the music they are making.